F3Nation-Community/qsignups/README.md

 ## Installation Instructions

-1. Use this link to install (preferably from desktop)
+1. Use [this link](https://slack.com/oauth/v2/authorize?client_id=3135457248691.3137775183364&scope=app_mentions:read,channels:history,chat:write,commands,im:history,users:read&user_scope=) to install (preferably from desktop)
-2. You may get an error message
+2. You will probably get an error message - just hit the "try again from here" link
-3. Finally this

 ## Usage Instructions

+@HelpDesk from F3 Alliance has put together [a great guide to share with your PAX](https://docs.google.com/document/d/1TE63l7dOKy635kbbyRi9TbbeCSx2SISkmBwZIXoqLzk/edit) on how to find and use QSignups.

+Further instructions coming for administrators.

 ## Project Status